Phuket

 Off-season🌧️Monsoon season

-May brings hot and humid weather with frequent rain showers, and crowds are generally lower.
-Be aware of the monsoon season which presents a medium risk of disruption.
-Pack light rain gear and be prepared for potential travel delays due to weather.
+July brings frequent rain showers and high humidity, with average highs around 31°C (88°F).
+Be aware of the monsoon season, which poses a medium risk of disruption.
+Pack accordingly and be prepared for potential delays due to weather.

 ☀️Weather28